 Eliminate the cycle of printing and throwing away paper and ink.
 Limit to only printing a few times.
 10,000,000,000 business cards are printed every year, and within a week of being made 88% of them are thrown out leading to an enormous amount of waste.

-Create an Augmented reality experience that expands the small amount of information that is present on a business card.
-This card would be reusable and would not require one to hand off one card to every contact that one meets.
+Create an augmented reality experience that expands the limited amount of information present on a business card.
+This reusable card wouldn't require you to hand it out to every person you meet to make a connection.
+Instead, all you need to do is let someone scan your card.

-I sketched out an initial user flow to map out how I anticipated the app to work.
-This also told me what screens I would need to make.
+I sketched out an initial user flow to map out how I anticipated the app would work.
+This also helped me identify the screens I would need to create.

-For my first attempt, I found that pointing the camera at a card to make a display with all the information all at once might meet my goals.
+In my first attempt, I found that pointing the camera at a card to display all the information at once might meet my goals.

 At this stage, I also come up with the idea of having a personal code that you can scan in the phone app.

-Jia is a cybersecurity expert that wants to show employers her experience as well as that she has been keeping up with new technologies using NECT.
+Jia is a cybersecurity expert who wants to demonstrate her experience and showcase her up-to-date knowledge of new technologies using NECT.

 Kenneth wants a quick way to gather information about possible applicants.
 He also doesn't want too much clutter later on either.

-I created a user flow to clear up in my mind how Jia and Kenneth may interact with each other and how one can move through the experience.
-This process also allowed me to create wireframes to build the architecture of my user interface.
+I created a user flow to clarify how Jia and Kenneth may interact with each other and how they can move through the experience.
+This process also helped me to create wireframes and build the architecture of my user interface.

-To test out the usability of my initial idea I used Jia's resume and came up with a few layouts that displayed all the information at once.
+To evaluate the usability of my scalable card idea, I utilized Jia's resume and created several layouts that present all the information simultaneously.

-After I came up with my personas I put Jia resume into Unity to test out my design.
-This was to test the viability of the technology, but also to see if any issues with the current idea.
+After creating my personas, I uploaded Jia's resume into Unity to test my design and assess its viability.
+I also wanted to identify any potential issues with the current idea.

 After testing I came up with a few consistent problems.